learn-co-students/110920-pt-pandas-cleaning/README.md

 In this checkpoint you will be doing some preprocessing for a dataset for the videogame FIFA19 (https://www.kaggle.com/karangadiya/fifa19).
 The dataset contains both data for the game as well as information about the players' real life careers.

-**1) Read the CSV file into a pandas dataframe**

-The data you'll be working with is found in a file called `'./data/fifa.csv'`.
-Use your knowledge of pandas to create a new dataframe using the csv data.

-Check the contents of the first few rows of your dataframe, then show the size of the dataframe

 ```python
 # Run this cell without changes to import the necessary libraries